Baker police seeking to ID horse riders who paraded through Walmart

 Anyone with information is asked to contact the BPD.

-You can watch the video here.
+You can watch the video above.
 The video contains language that may be offensive to some viewers.

 More News